IzzySoft/HistView/doc/readme.txt

 As example, I provided histview.php with this package - which is set up to display histview.hist (the history file of HistView) as default.
 You can use this file for a quick start.
+For a more detailed documentation, please visit the project site at http://projects.izzysoft.de/trac/histview.
 For a complete reference to the methods, please refer to the Api documentation shipping with the distribution.

 Have fun!